 Among all words, there are hardly any that are as vague, polysemous and hard to describe as tag particles, exemplified by the sentence final expressions below.
-In this project, our main goal is to deepen our knowledge of the meaning and function of a set of so far unexplored Norwegian tag particles.
+In this project, one goal has been to deepen our knowledge of the meaning and function of a set of so far unexplored Norwegian tag particles.

 - Du kjem tebake i morgon, e’von?
 ‘You come back tomorrow, PART (lit. ‘it is hope’)’